By Rosie Clayton

 - 10 XQ Super Schools Announced: Leading the Way in Rethinking High School

-Rosie Clayton is a freelance consultant currently working across education, tech, school and network design in the U.K. Follow her on Twitter: @
+Rosie Clayton is a freelance consultant currently working across education, tech, school and network design in the U.K. She is exploring innovation ecosystems in education across the US as part of a Fellowship with the Winston Churchill Memorial Trust.
+Follow her on Twitter: @

 This blog first published on Medium